GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

 1. In the Cloud Console, go to the **Cloud Build History** page and see build details.

-1. Now you made sure you don’t have any build exceptions and ready to promote changes to *DEV* branch
+1. Make sure you don’t have any build exceptions and are ready to promote changes to *DEV* branch

 ## 7. Promoting changes to the development environment